gitlabhq/omnibus-gitlab/doc/settings/database.md

 1. Run `gitlab-ctl reconfigure`
 1. Start GitLab `gitlab-ctl start`

-## Using a MySQL database management server
+## Using a MySQL database management server (Enterprise Edition only)

 >**Note:**
 GitLab 12.0 is the last version with support for MySQL (and MariaDB).
 Users will